 Turure Watersteps just might be the perfect hike.
 It is easy enough for anyone to complete and makes for a great family adventure.
 It’s a beautiful hike through jungle, along a river with a really interesting series of limestone waterfalls at the end.
 Sounds pretty awesome, right?
-If you’re heading to Trinidad and looking for more ideas of what to do, read 70 Awesome Things to do in Trinidad.

 Where does the Turure Watersteps hike start?